National Youth Choir of Scotland: National Choirs

 Membership for all NYCOS National Choirs is granted by annual audition and is open to singers who are born, resident/studying in Scotland, or of Scottish descent.
-The basis of the Choirs' activities stems from a residential course where time is split between individual vocal coaching, musicianship sessions and sectional/full rehearsals.
+The basis of the choirs' activities stems from a residential course where time is split between individual vocal coaching, musicianship sessions and sectional/full rehearsals.

-NYCOS became the first youth organisation to win a coveted Royal Philharmonic Society (RPS) award when its flagship National Youth Choir of Scotland won the 2012 Ensemble prize.
+NYCOS became the first youth organisation to win a Royal Philharmonic Society (RPS) award when the National Youth Choir of Scotland won the 2012 Ensemble prize.
 The Choir has toured to Ireland (2000), Sweden (2001), USA (2004), Hungary (2007), Germany (2010), Austria, Czech Republic and Slovakia (2013), USA (2016), Belgium (2017) and the USA for a third time (2018), where the ensemble performed notably alongside the Orchestre Révolutionnaire et Romantique in Carnegie Hall, under John Eliot Gardiner.
 NYCoS traditionally undertakes an international tour every three years (besides the exception of 2018), with those in the touring choir being offered a two-year membership.
 In the tour year, a second, non-touring group is formed named NYCoS Scotland.

 NYCOS Training Choir, formed in 1997 trains singers aged 16–19 who need more experience in a wider repertoire, and receive vocal and choral and individual coaching.

-The National Boys Choir was formed in 2002 with financial support from the Scottish Arts Council Lottery Fund.
+The National Boys' Choir was formed in 2002 with financial support from the Scottish Arts Council Lottery Fund.
 It was initially for boys with unchanged voices, but expanded in 2003 to include a changed voices section.
 Entry is by audition and is open for boys aged 10–16.
-Structured into three sections, Training Choir, National Boys Choir and Changing Voice Choir, the choir meets annually around Easter time for a residential course, followed by concerts.
+Structured into three sections, Training Choir, National Boys' Choir and Changing Voice Choir, the choir meets annually around Easter time for a residential course, followed by concerts.
 The choir has performed in Belfast, Edinburgh, Glasgow, Linlithgow, Londonderry, Paisley and Stirling.
 In 2007, NBC toured to Kendal and Dumfries giving concerts in Kendal Town Hall and the Crichton Church in Dumfries.

 The Choir has a repertoire including classical, sacred and Scots songs.
-Recent commissions include Tom Cunningham's Saga of the Seven Days and Sheena Phillips Sea Shanties.
+Recent commissions include Tom Cunningham's Saga of the Seven Days and Sheena Phillips' Sea Shanties.
 The patron of the boys choir is Scottish actor Billy Boyd.

-The National Girls Choir was formed in 2007.
+The National Girls' Choir was formed in 2007.
 80 singers between the ages of 12 and 16 were selected by audition from Scotland.
 The daily timetable was a mixture of vocal coaching, musicianship training and full choir rehearsals.
 They performed their first concert in the Queen's Hall in Edinburgh in April 2007.
-In 2010, the choir formed another section, the National Girls Training Choir.
-It offers girls who audition successfully, but whose voices are not yet ready for National Girls Choir, places on the National Girls Choir course.
-The patron of the National Girls Choir is Scottish mezzo-soprano Karen Cargill.
+In 2010, the choir formed another section, the National Girls' Training Choir.
+It offers girls who audition successfully, but whose voices are not yet ready for National Girls' Choir, places on the National Girls' Choir course.
+The patron of the National Girls' Choir is Scottish mezzo-soprano Karen Cargill.